thepassle/webcomponents-from-zero-to-hero/part-two/README.md

 Now we only declare our template once, we can set attributes, properties and events _declaratively_ in the template, and just call lit-html's `render` function when we need to.
 The great thing about lit-html is that it's _fast_ and _efficient_ at rendering; It looks only at the dynamic expressions, and changes only what _needs_ to be updated.
 And all this without the overhead of a framework!

+# !!!
+Explain how we're rerendering by changing the todos property. (the _addTodo etc methods)

 ## 🔨 Attributes, properties, and events